F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Expectations Regarding Participation

 All employees and students are obligated to cooperate in the conduct of these Procedures.
 Failure to do so may result in disciplinary action.
-In the event that a Complainant chooses not to participate in an interview or declines to provide information requested by the University Investigator(s), the Title IX Coordinator and Director of Institutional Equity may dismiss the complaint if there is no independent information upon which to proceed.
-The Title IX Coordinator and Director of Institutional Equity shall provide written notice of such dismissal to the Complainant(s) and the Respondent(s).
+In the event that a Complainant chooses not to participate in an interview or declines to provide information requested by the University Investigator(s), the Director of Institutional Equity may dismiss the complaint if there is no independent information upon which to proceed.
+The Director shall provide written notice of such dismissal to the Complainant(s) and the Respondent(s).
 In the event that a Respondent(s) chooses not to participate in an interview or declines to provide information requested by the University Investigator(s), the University Investigator(s) may conclude that such information or interview, if provided or conducted, would be adverse to the Respondent(s).
 Where the complaint or the circumstances involve potential criminal conduct, however, a Party may choose to remain silent during the process, and such silence will not be held as an admission or considered to be adverse to the Party.

-In the event that an impacted Party chooses not to participate in an interview or declines to provide information requested by the University Investigator(s) in connection with a University-Initiated Investigation, the Title IX Coordinator and Director of Institutional Equity may dismiss the University-Initiated Investigation.
+In the event that an impacted Party chooses not to participate in an interview or declines to provide information requested by the University Investigator(s) in connection with a University-Initiated Investigation, the Director may dismiss the University-Initiated Investigation.

 Conflicts of Interests or Bias

-In the event the Complainant (or impacted party in the case of a University-Initiated Investigation) or a Respondent has concerns that a University Investigator(s) or decision-maker under these Procedures cannot conduct an unbiased review or render a determination free from bias, such individual may report such concerns to the Title IX Coordinator and Director of Institutional Equity, who will assess the circumstances and determine whether a different University Investigator or decision-maker ought to be assigned to the matter.
+In the event the Complainant (or impacted party in the case of a University-Initiated Investigation) or a Respondent has concerns that a University Investigator(s) or decision-maker under these Procedures cannot conduct an unbiased review or render a determination free from bias, such individual may report such concerns to the Director of Institutional Equity, who will assess the circumstances and determine whether a different University Investigator or decision-maker ought to be assigned to the matter.
 Concerns must be reported promptly or will be considered waived.
-In reaching such a decision, the Title IX Coordinator and Director of Institutional Equity will consider whether a reasonable person would believe bias exists.
+In reaching such a decision, the Director will consider whether a reasonable person would believe bias exists.

-If the reported concerns are related to the Title IX Coordinator and Director of Institutional Equity, concerns may be reported to the Vice President for Government Affairs and General Counsel.
+If the reported concerns are related to the Director of Institutional Equity, concerns may be reported to the Vice President for Government Affairs and General Counsel.

 Coordination with Law Enforcement